Shamimzz/Befoody-client/README.md

 # Website Name: BeFoofy
 Basically This is Food delivery website. it has some food serveres, order sections, my orders, wish-list with some google authentificaton.
+➢ This is the Befoody website based on Delivery System & Fully responsive.

+➢ Users can Log in via ( Email & password, Google, Facebook, Github) with firebase authentication.

+➢ Users can order Products and give a review for each Products and Website.

 # Live Link : https://befoody-4c297.web.app

 # Client Site contains: